Bickram Ghosh: Early life

-He started learning tabla from his father, Pandit Shankar Ghosh, who had played with Ali Akbar Khan.
+Ghosh started learning tabla from his father, Pandit Shankar Ghosh.

 Career

 Ghosh has performed with Ali Akbar Khan and Pandit Ravi Shankar.

-Ghosh performs in various avatars.
-His long-standing band, Rhythmscape, which performs neo-fusion music, celebrated their 10th anniversary in 2011.
-To celebrate the occasion Rhythmscape collaborated with Greg Ellis to perform in Kolkata and Mumbai, an event organized by Folktronic.
+Ghosh's band, Rhythmscape, which performs neo-fusion music, was founded in 2001.
+For its tenth anniversary, Rhythmscape collaborated with Greg Ellis to perform in Kolkata and Mumbai, an event organized by Folktronic.
 The band also released their second album, Transformation, which went on to win the Best Fusion Album at the Indian Recording Arts Awards 2012.

 Ghosh performs within Troikala with Assamese folk/indie singer Papon and Scottish singer-songwriter Rachel Sermanni.
 Troikala was curated and organized by British Council in association with Folktronic.
-He performed as part of fusion Sufi act, "Sufusion" with vocalists Ambarish Das and Parvati Kumar, keyboardist Indrajit Dey, and drummer Arun Kumar.
+He performed as part of a fusion Sufi act, "Sufusion" with vocalists Ambarish Das and Parvati Kumar, keyboardist Indrajit Dey, and drummer Arun Kumar.

 Ghosh collaborated with Sonu Nigam to compose the music for the film Jal.
-Ghosh has also scored music for the Mira Nair production, Little Zizou.
+Ghosh has scored music for the Mira Nair production, Little Zizou.

-Ghosh launched his music company, Melting Pot Productions, in October 2010.
+Ghosh founded his music company, Melting Pot Productions, in October 2010.

-Recent activities

-On 1 October 2012, Ghosh won the 2012 Global Indian Music Academy (GIMA) Awards in the Best Pop/Rock Single category for his composition, Vande Mataram, featuring a host of artists across India, including Sonu Nigam, Shankar Mahadevan and Sunidhi Chauhan.
+On 1 October 2012, Ghosh won the 2012 Global Indian Music Academy (GIMA) Awards in the Best Pop/Rock Single category for his composition, Vande Mataram, featuring Indian artists including Sonu Nigam, Shankar Mahadevan and Sunidhi Chauhan.

 In June 2012, Ghosh performed a concert "One World Fusion Extravaganza" at Shilpakala Vedika auditorium in Hyderabad to mark World Music Day.

 He appeared in an episode of MTV Roots.

 Personal life

-He married actress Jaya Seal in 2004.
+He married actress Jaya Seal in 2004, and have 2 boys.